Blythmoor Harriers

 My Australian import has typical Harrier dewclaws and he finished his Championship easily.

 I started in hounds with a couple of delightful Beagles several years ago but Labradors were my main breed.
 After several years of showing Labrador Retrievers and occasionally Beagles, my love of hounds eventually brought me to Harriers, which I have now had since 2006.
 All my dogs have always been family companions.
+My Harriers get OFA Hip and Elbow checks and Eye clearances.
 I typically breed one litter a year (or less).

-According to a survey in about 2016, there are only about 100 Harriers in North America.
-There still are not very many and very few active breeders.
+According to a recent survey, there are only about 100 Harriers in North America.

 Harriers are delightful dogs and make great family companions.
 While hounds tend to get a bad rap, they are great family dogs!
 Typically they love children (and everyone else).They are friendly with all other breeds and love sleeping in piles.
 Harriers are no more prone to run off than many other breeds.
 A normal fence will keep them in.
 Some like to dig.
 As with all breeds, some bark/howl a lot and some don't.
 I have found them very easy to live with and train -- far less chewing overall than most Labradors.
 They like to run, and then spend time on the couch.
 Overall a great family dog that is often overlooked because of the undeserved reputation of hounds.
 Reality is that hunting hounds are very well trained and must be willing accept direction in the field.
 They must also be friendly... and not prone to chase off after any scent that comes along.
 As with any breed, training is a must, but it isn't that difficult.